Previous dayApril 13, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-On April 13, 2026 at 21:03 UTC, a magnitude 4.4 earthquake struck 116 km ESE of Bitung, Indonesia.
-The hypocenter lay at 35.0 km, placing this in the shallow crustal category.
-Coordinates: 1.156°, 126.135°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+April 13, 2026 brought a magnitude 4.4 earthquake 116 km ESE of Bitung, Indonesia, logged at 21:03 UTC.
+This was a shallow crustal earthquake, focused at 35.0 km depth.
+Geolocation places the event at 1.156°N, 126.135°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-13